The Golden Ratio - God’s Fingerprints

 Applying the above ratios and calculations to your designs gives you the best chance of achieving an aesthetically beautiful masterpiece.
 Whether it’s creating a piece of art or taking a photo, measuring and editing the proportions to create the Golden Ratio when one measurement is divided by the other can make all the difference.

-If you’re still with me, this means that the Golden Ratio gives rise to…golden shapes: golden spirals, golden rectangles, golden circles and a whole host of other shapes with ‘golden proportions’…you use the formula as a basis to create these shapes and to increase or decrease their length, width, or curve (the degree to which you increase or decrease is called the “growth factor of phi”).
+You use the formula as a basis to create these shapes and to increase or decrease their length, width, or curve (the degree to which you increase or decrease is called the “growth factor of phi”).
+Additionally, considering the golden dimensions in your design process ensures that every element is harmoniously proportioned, leading to visually appealing results.

 Similar to the rule of thirds?

+Can we say that the golden proportions are similar to the rule of thirds?
 The rule of thirds is effectively a simpler version of the Golden Ratio that you might be more familiar with, especially if you’re into photography.
 It’s easier to implement and, if you display the rule of thirds as a grid (a ROT grid), you can see how a spiral fits perfectly inside.
 It won’t give you shapes as pleasing as the Golden Ratio, but it can be a step in the right direction.

 Why is the Golden Ratio important?